First example. Let us begin with this program. After declaring the input string, we invoke the Regex.Replace function and pass 3 arguments to it.

 ' Input string.

 MatchEvaluator.
-As mentioned, the Regex.Replace function has a more powerful mechanism for replacing text programmatically.
-To use this mechanism, you must create a MatchEvaluator instance, which is a delegate pointer to a function.
+Regex.Replace function has a more powerful version.
+We must create a MatchEvaluator instance, which is a delegate pointer to a function.

-UpperFirst: Please look at the UpperFirst function.
-This invokes the Regex.Replace shared method, and passes three arguments.
+UpperFirst Please look at the UpperFirst function.
+This invokes the Regex.Replace shared method, and passes 3 arguments.